Miscarriage: A Comprehensive Guide

 • Manage existing health conditions like diabetes or thyroid disorders before getting pregnant

 Getting regular prenatal care helps catch problems early.
 Your doctor monitors your health and the baby's development throughout pregnancy.
-Early detection of complications allows doctors to take steps that might prevent miscarriage.
+Prenatal care can identify and manage some health conditions and pregnancy complications, although most early miscarriages cannot be prevented.

 Infections like toxoplasmosis can increase miscarriage risk, so practice good food safety.
 Wash vegetables, cook meat thoroughly, and avoid unpasteurized dairy products.
 Keep vaccinations current before pregnancy to protect against preventable infections.